 Makeup bought in the stores, is full of chemicals which may be damaging to the skin in the long run.
 Instead, beeswax can be used together with other natural products to produce safe makeup products such as mascara, lipsticks, and foundations.

-- One mascara tube with convenient, easy-to-use applicator in Classic Black, perfect for all eye colors and skin tones
+- BLACK MASCARA: One mascara tube with convenient, easy-to-use applicator in Black, perfect for all eye colors and skin...

-- Made with Jojoba Oil and naturally moisturizing Glycerin to softly nourish lashes
+- NOURISHING INGREDIENTS: 100% natural origin formula is made with Jojoba Oil and naturally moisturizing Glycerin which is...

 Beeswax is very useful for pain and aches relief.
 In a saucepan, simmer one tablespoon of wormwood powder, one tablespoon of chickweed powder, add some olive oil and a few drops of tea tree oil for 2 hours.
 Strain and add some beeswax and put add it into a tin.